harshanb07/harshanb07/README.md

 I'm Harshan, an Engineering Science student at the University of Toronto.

-I enjoy all things programming, robotics, and mechanical systems.
+I enjoy programming, embdedded hardware, and mechanical systems.

 Feel free to reach out at h.baranthagan@mail.utoronto.ca
 <!--